 Our collaboration will be able to quickly analyse routinely-collected, de-identified data on mother's and babies from each of nine hospitals, and report back to participating health services on a monthly basis.
 Furthermore, we will have detailed information that will enable us to examine specific questions as they emerge, thus providing an agile surveillance system to "take the pulse" of our maternity sector during this public health emergency.

 CoMaND member health services

-The Collaborative Maternity and Newborn Dashboard includes the largest providers of maternity services within the Melbourne Academic Centre for Health (MACH) and Monash Partners networks:
+The Collaborative Maternity and Newborn Dashboard includes all public maternity services within the Melbourne metropolitan region:

 Mercy Health (Mercy Hospital for Women and Werribee Mercy Hospital)

 The Royal Women’s Hospital and The Women’s at Sandringham

 Monash Health (Monash Medical Centre, Dandenong Hospital and Casey Hospital)

 Western Health (Joan Kirner Women’s and Children’s Hospital)